Vantiq/vantiq-extension-sources/CSVSource/README.md

 ### Fixed Length Records
 CSV Reader supports extracting fields based on fixed length positions in each record.
-To specify extraction based on fixed positions, specificities the configuration key `fileType`, with the value: `FixedLength`
+To specify extraction based on fixed positions, set the configuration key `fileType` to the value: `FixedLength`
 If this key is missing, it will default to `DelimitedFields`.

 The schema for a `FixedLength` file type is as follows: